 As a top family-friendly SUV, the Highlander offers features and technologies to ensure entertainment and safety for everyone on board.
 It comes with the Toyota Safety Sense™ P package that includes the following driver-assist technologies:

 - Pre-Collision System with Pedestrian Detection

 The Highlander also has an available rear-seat entertainment system.
 This interior feature lets people in the second and third row of seats watch Blu-ray™ movies and videos on a 9-inch screen to keep them occupied and entertained during long car rides.

 The Ford Explorer offers advanced safety features as well, but it doesn’t have a pre-collision system or automatic high beams for added peace of mind.
 It also does not come with a rear-seat entertainment system.

 In terms of comfort, both vehicles offer available heated power-adjustable front seats, automatic climate control systems, and leather seating.

 Toyota Highlander vs Ford Explorer: Conclusion

-Both SUVs provides tons of benefits and performance capabilities for drivers near Escondido, Kearny Mesa, and San Diego.
-However, the 2018 Toyota Highlander offers superior fuel economy, a full range of dependable safety features, and higher quality entertainment for everyone on board, as well as greater comfort, cargo space and performance.
+Both SUVs provide tons of benefits and performance capabilities for drivers near Escondido, Kearny Mesa, and San Diego.
+However, the 2019 Toyota Highlander offers superior fuel economy, a full range of dependable safety features, and higher-quality entertainment for everyone on board, as well as greater comfort, cargo space, and performance.